 If you found this review useful and you’d like to try out Beer 52 for yourself, you can do so via this link, which will give you 50% off your first case!

 Update: I have now cancelled my Beer52 subscription.
 As of this date I have rejoined at least three times and cancelled with no issues.
 After a 6 minute or so wait I got through to the call centre and it only took a few moments to cancel.
-I may try some other beer subscriptions in 2020 – so watch this space!
+I have also tried other beer subscriptions such as Beerbods.